 Prasad Np | desitraveler.com

-The best part was meeting passionate travelers from around the world, and understand how different cultures look at travel.
+The best part was meeting passionate travelers from around the world, and understanding how different cultures look at travel.
 This traveling with other passionate travelers made discovering Kerala even more interesting and we could see different aspects of the beautiful state which I may have missed otherwise.
-E.g a the food bloggers wanted to learn about food, and the photographers helped us discover the beauty of Kerala in a unique perspective and also to take interest in the life of common people and not just the touristy experience.
+E.g a the food bloggers wanted to learn about food, and the photographers helped us discover the beauty of Kerala from a unique perspective and also to take interest in the life of common people and not just the touristy experience.